myurasov/Salesforce-REST-API-Titanium-Sample/README.md

 Source code of the sample app can be found here: [https://github.com/myurasov/Salesforce-REST-API-Titanium-Sample](https://github.com/myurasov/Salesforce-REST-API-Titanium-Sample).
 You can import it to Titanium Studio via _File > Import > Existing mobile project_.

+You will also need Ti.Map module installed.
+Download it from [https://marketplace.appcelerator.com/apps/5005](https://marketplace.appcelerator.com/apps/5005) and install using Titanium Studio menu _Help > Install Mobile Module_.
 >
 * Creating Salesforce Connected App
 * Adding custom SObject